 For more information on sleep stages, see our blog posts REM, Light, Deep: How Much of Each Stage of Sleep Are You Getting? and Your Heart Rate Is the Key to Smarter Sleep Stages.
 Here’s Why.

 For additional sleep information including tips for feeling rested, visit the Fitbit blog.

-When you set an alarm on Fitbit Charge 3, Fitbit Charge 4, Fitbit Ionic or Fitbit Versa series, turn on Smart Wake to avoid being awoken while in deep sleep.
+When you set an alarm on Fitbit devices that support Smart Wake, turn on Smart Wake to avoid being awoken while in deep sleep.
 Smart Wake attempts to find the best time to wake you starting 30 minutes before the alarm time you set.
 It avoids waking you during deep sleep so you're more likely to wake up feeling refreshed.
 If Smart Wake can’t find the best time to wake you, your alarm alerts you at the set time.
 For more information, see How do I manage alarms on my Fitbit device?